Rock Island, Scott County health officials talk preparing for COVID-19 in the QC

 Quad Cities (KWQC) - Rock Island and Scott Counties held a joint press conference Monday morning to address the coronavirus.

 As of Monday, there are no confirmed cases of the coronavirus in either county.
 However, the number of cases has been rising in both Illinois and Iowa.
-On Monday, there were 11 confirmed cases in Illinois and four confirmed cases in Iowa.
+On Monday, there were 11 confirmed cases in Illinois and eight confirmed cases in Iowa.

 “My assumption is that it is going to happen here,” Dr. LouisKatz, Scott County Health Department’s Medical Director said during the press conference Monday.
 “In public health you get paid to think about what is the worst that can happen.
 Predicting what is going to happen is a fool's game but I think we need to be prepared for sustained community transmission.”